JunShern/moral-uncertainty/docs/main.md

 The scenarios are often long (usually multiple paragraphs, up to 2,000 words) and involve complex social dynamics.
 Each scenario has a label which indicates whether, according to commonsense moral judgments, the first-person character _should not_ have taken that action.

 Our dataset was collected from a website where posters describe a scenario and users vote on whether the poster was in the wrong.
-Clear-cut scenarios are ones where voter agreement rate is 95% or more, while ambiguous scenarios for which there was 50% ± 10% agreement.
+Clear-cut scenarios are ones where voter agreement rate is 95% or more, while ambiguous scenarios had 50% ± 10% agreement.
 All scenarios have at least 100 total votes.

-Here are example scenarios (these are shorter than usual examples to save space):
+Here are example scenarios (these are shorter than usual to save space):

 | Example Scenarios |
 |---|